 At night Genesis is alone on the bridge.
 It seems that the hundreds of tons of steel are almost totally satellite controlled.
 Genesis fills the hours playing solitaire on his laptop whilst in theory he’s driving the ship.
 He only gets up every hour or so to answer a bleep or a ping – like somebody waiting for a microwaved meal.

 The waves are now breaking over the stacks of containers.
-The prow of the ship collides with each wall of water and a storm of white surf races along the 175 metres of boat towards the bridge – obscuring the cranes and cables as it comes.
+As the prow of the ship collides with each wave, a wall of white surf crashes along the 175 metres of boat .
+Racing towards the bridge, it obscuring the cranes and cables as it comes.
 As it hits each wave, the ship lurches with a deep thud in its bowels and then moments later the spray hits the line of windows along the bridge – 10 floors above the ocean.
-Intermittently, nine windscreen wipers spring into choreographed action and then fall back to sleep.
+Intermittently, nine windscreen wipers spring into choreographed action and then fall still again.

 The prow breaks the next wave and so we continue onwards.

-In the night whilst I’m asleep the remote control boat slips into the mouth of the St Lawrence and leaves the ocean behind.
+In the night whilst I’m asleep the remote-control boat slips into the ‘sound’ of the St Lawrence and leaves the ocean behind.
 We reach the lee of Anticosti Island – the wind drops and the swell calms.
-After hours of steaming up the Sound, the sea only very gradually gives way to river.
-The shores are distant lines of green but they gradually grow closer until they are near enough to see the odd house or village.
+After hours of steaming up the waterway the sea only very gradually gives way to river.
+The shores are distant lines of green but they gradually draw closer until they are near enough to see the odd house or village.

 Heads start to appear in the water – blinking at the ship before slipping back under the surface.
 There are flashes of fins as creatures roll through the water – seen in the distance or suddenly appearing under the prow of the ship.
 A fellow passenger deciphers these glimpses as seals, dolphins and Minke whales.
 A little further on, she explains that the pack of 20 or so slow-moving, white-shadows are a pod of passing Beluga whales.
 I can’t see beneath the surface of the waves but it must be like Piccadilly Circus down there.